 As of December 31, 2019, options to purchase an aggregate of shares of our Series 1 common stock were outstanding.
-In addition, following the completion of this offering, shares of our Series 1 common stock may be granted under our 2020 Plan, which amount may be subject to annual adjustment.
+In addition, following the completion of this offering, shares of our Series 1 common stock may be granted under our 2020 Plan and shares of our Series 1 common stock may be granted under our 2020 ESPP, which amounts may be subject to annual adjustment.
 See "Executive and Director Compensation-Stock option and other compensation plans."
-We intend to file one or more registration statements on Form S-8 under the Securities Act to register Series 1 common stock issued or reserved for issuance under our 2013 Plan and our 2020 Plan.
+We intend to file one or more registration statements on Form S-8 under the Securities Act to register Series 1 common stock issued or reserved for issuance under our 2013 Plan, our 2020 Plan, and our 2020 ESPP.
 Any such registration statement on Form S-8 will automatically become effective upon filing.
 Accordingly, shares of Series 1 common stock registered under such registration statement will be available for sale in the open market, subject to any vesting restrictions or the lock-up restrictions and Rule 144 limitations applicable to affiliates described below.